Monday, 30 March 2015

 Just like red coloured curries, I have a special liking for tomatoes.
 I love adding tomatoes in my curries, for colour and it's health benefits.
 I have to have colours in my food, otherwise I don't feel like eating it.
 One will find predominance of tomatoes, Kashmiri red chilli powder in my cooking.

 Growing this fruit is easy.
-I remember, it used to grow beside our mother's prestigious flowers just like that.
-Perhaps, some birds have dropped it's seed there.
-It was such a pleasure watching it grow....from a green fruit to a red, ripe, juicy one.
+I remember, it used to grow by itself beside our mother's prestigious flowers.
+Perhaps, some birds dropped it's seed there.
+It was such pleasure watching it grow....from a green fruit to a red, ripe, juicy one.
 We prepare veggies with raw green tomatoes too, though at less frequency.

 This red juicy fruits have many uses.... we use it for sauces, chutneys, pickle, curries.
 Extremely beneficial for our body, they say it keeps cancer at bay, if eaten on a regular basis.
 High in vitamin A, Vitamin C, Calcium and Potassium, it is good for our eyes too.
-Before the doctors start questioning on my wiki knowledge, lets proceed with the recipe of TOMATO EGG DROP SOUP which requires very less ingredients.
+Before the doctors start questioning on my wiki knowledge, let us cook TOMATO EGG DROP SOUP which requires few ingredients.

 INGREDIENTS :